agreif/hs-helm-samples/random_sensor/README.md

 random_sensor
 ===============

-Lets a red square move randomly around.
+Lets some squares move around randomly with different speed.

 Uses
 - `randomR` sensor to generate numbers in a range
-- `combine` sensor for groupung the `dx` and `dy` movement values
+- `combine` sensor for grouping the `dx` and `dy` movement values